Home » Dog Advice » Breeding » Whelping the Litter of Puppies » Afterbirths

 Note the afterbirth is often as big as the new born puppy!
 Some novice breeders have been known to mistake a puppy for an after birth, or even dissected the afterbirth looking for another puppy

-Should I allow my bitch to eat the afterbirths?
+Should the bitch eat the afterbirths?

 Here are opposing thoughts about bitches eating afterbirths:

 With a large number of say 8 - 12 pups, I do not believe a normal bitch's digestive system can cope.
-In my experience eating a number of the afterbirths can cause the bitch to have dreadful diarrhoea which in turn, impinges on milk production by dehydrating the bitch.
+In my experience eating a number of the afterbirths can cause the bitch to have dreadful diarrhea which in turn, impinges on milk production by dehydrating the bitch.
 I therefore believe a warm light meal like freshly cooked chicken broth is better for the bitch than eating a number of afterbirths.

 On the other hand, some people believe afterbirths have some nutritional and/or hormonal advantages.
 I have yet to see any scientifically proven evidence of this.
 I believe a bitch only eats afterbirths to keep her whelping area clean so the rotting afterbirths do not attract predators.
 This natural instinct dates back thousands of years to the days when dogs were wild animals which gave birth in dens.